-The study cannot produce a generic set of policy recommendations.
-Instead it shows that national conditions matter a great deal in crafting policy options to spread the benefits of new technologies broadly.
-It does, however, suggest that
+The study shows that national conditions matter a great deal in crafting policy options to spread the benefits of new technologies broadly.
+Furthermore, it suggests that:

-- Intellectual property protection should be moderated so that it is not used to suppress business opportunities or limit the availability of essential goods. - Pockets of highly-skilled workers can be critical in giving developing countries local access to new technologies. - Basic infrastructure and education are important investments in increasing the capacity of highly unequal countries to absorb and diffuse new technologies widely.
+- Intellectual property protection should be moderated so that it is not used to suppress business opportunities for local enterprises in developing countries or limit their access to essential goods. - Creating pockets of highly-skilled workers is critical in giving developing countries local access to new technologies. - Basic infrastructure and education are important investments in increasing the capacity of highly unequal countries to absorb and diffuse new technologies widely.